 How To Freeze Basil Pesto

-Freezing pesto is easy, and a great way to preserve your harvest!
-The best part is that frozen basil pesto thaws easily, and it tastes just as good as it did when you first made it.
+Freezing basil pesto is easy, and a great way to preserve it for winter use!
+The best part is that it thaws quickly, and tastes just as good as it did when you first made it.

-This is the best pesto recipe for beginners, or if you’re looking for a quick pesto recipe to use up all the basil you grew in the garden!
-It’s delicious, and making basil pesto without pine nuts and cheese is definitely healthier for you too.
+This is the best basil pesto recipe for beginners!
+It’s delicious, and making it without pine nuts and cheese is definitely healthier for you too.
 Now that you know how to make basil pesto, you can whip up a batch straight from the garden any time you want.